OsgiliathEnterprise/net.osgiliath.parent/readme.md

 Or look at the examples or even the features integration tests to see how to code something.
 Readme.md will describe what's doing a module all along your way through this repo, so don't hesitate to crawl into!

+# Running on Karaf
+Be sure to set JAVA_MAX_MEM and JAVA_MAX_PERM_MEM to higher size (i.e. 1024M) before running an Osgiliath application on Karaf

 # License